 - Report on Compliance (RoC) – Completing the RoC also evaluates an organization’s compliance with the PCI DSS Requirements, especially if it handles large amounts of card payment transactions annually.
 The RoC is typically completed by a Qualified Security Assessor (QSA) following a successful on-site audit of an organization’s PCI compliance.

-Considerations for Outsourcing PCI Compliance Management
+Considerations for Outsourcing PCI Management

 Learn More About PCI Compliance Management